 I’m guessing Jillianna is still going to have a problem with that statement, but there’s a reason why fundamentalists portray the worst qualities of religion—the fundamentals.
-Of course, “fundamentalist” implies that it is rare, but oppression of women and LGBT isn’t rare, even in ‘Murica, and it’s often caused by or at least justified by religion, as is hate of atheists, apostates, and people of different faiths.
+Of course, “fundamentalist” implies that there is a certain level of rarity, but oppression of women and LGBT is not rare, even in America, and it is often caused by or at least justified by religion, as is hate of atheists, apostates, and people of different faiths.

 There are many denominations of Christianity, many of which are quite progressive.
-My girlfriend is a Christian, but she is extremely liberal and without a doubt a good person.
-She and many other nice Christians, of which there are countless, of course, don’t nullify the Catholic Church which has long oppressed women and LGBT, even forcing women to give birth by strapping them to a bed, thus removing all bodily autonomy; they don’t negate the strong sense of ignorant hate one can find against LGBT people in ‘Murica, and most prominently those who are transgender, as seen in cases like Leelah Alcorn.
+My girlfriend is a Christian, but she is extremely progressive and without a doubt a good person.
+She and many other nice Christians, of which there are countless, of course, do not nullify the Catholic Church which has long oppressed women and LGBT, even forcing women to give birth by strapping them to a bed, thus removing all bodily autonomy; they do not negate the strong sense of ignorant hate one can find against LGBT people in America, and most prominently those who are transgender, as seen in cases like Leelah Alcorn.

-If religions didn’t have any conservative values, I, as a liberal, would not be arguing against the values found in religion.
+If religions did not have any conservative values, I, as a progressive, would not be arguing against the values found in religion.
 I’d only be arguing against the validity of their supernatural claims (and the validity of the claims of monopoly on good values, like community and charity).
 Many theists would STILL find this offensive, because having one’s faith challenged seems to be too much for some people.

 And even most nice Christians believe atheists will go to hell for not believing in their specific extraordinary claim.
 This is absolutely revolting.
-If I thought a human being would be punished for all eternity simply for not believing in a supernatural claim, worshipping a totalitarian leader, or following arbitrary rules, I would not be okay with that; I would not want to worship that leader.
+If I thought a human being would be punished for all eternity simply for not believing in a supernatural claim, not worshipping a totalitarian leader, or not following a list of arbitrary rules, I would not be okay with that; I would not want to worship that leader.
+Why would anyone?

 Update, later on January 16, 2015

 Remy seems to have read this blog post, and maybe he even read "Freedom of religion insults me" now.
 He responded, so below is a comment from him before and a comment from him after this blog post.
 Seriously, kudos to him for admitting he was wrong.
 But... do I look gay?

 Update, January 19, 2015

 If one doesn't read, then of course one will not understand.
 It is important to read something before you try to criticize it.
 You should also not base your judgment on what Remy wrote.
 This theist didn't read and judged me based on Remy.
-To his defense, though, he wasn't chauvinistic and seemed nice, to be honest.
+In his defense, he was not chauvinistic and seemed nice, to be honest.
 Overall a good person, I would say, if not a bit too quick to judge.